RaphelRose/Non-Invasive-Neonatal-glucose-monitor-NIR/README.md

 Glucose = m × ADC + b

-where m and b are experimentally derived constants obtained using phantom tissue models.
+where m and b are experimentally derived constants obtained through calibration experiments conducted on adult subjects using reference glucose measurements.

 ## Real-Time Monitoring

 The processed glucose values are displayed in real time through the Arduino serial monitor.

-## Results and Validation
+## Results

 The developed prototype was evaluated using controlled optical setups and experimental trials conducted on adult volunteers rather than neonates.
 Calibration curves and time-series signal analysis demonstrated a measurable relationship between optical signal intensity and glucose levels.
 This approach ensured safe preliminary validation of the system while avoiding direct testing on neonatal subjects during the initial development stage.